Up to 90% of the business owner's net worth is tied up in the business

 Read these sample newsletters:

 Disclaimer: The information contained in our Newsletters and on our Website are provided for informational purposes only, and should not be construed as legal advice on any subject matter.
 You should not act or refrain from acting on the basis of any content included in our Newsletters or on our Website without seeking appropriate advice on your particular facts and circumstances from professional advisors in your state.
-The author, Biz Owner Communications, LLC and its owners expressly disclaim all liability in respect to actions taken or not taken based on any or all the contents of this Website, our Newsletters or other email communications.
+The author, Taggart, LLC and its owners expressly disclaim all liability in respect to actions taken or not taken based on any or all the contents of this Website, our Newsletters or other email communications.

 If you have suggestions for improvements or are experiencing any problems with our website or newsletters please let us know at